honzikv/kiv-ds-semester-proj/ex03/README.md

 - `ROOT_NODE_ID` - specifies id of the root node.
 The identifiers are indexed from 1 to N, where N is the number of nodes in the system.
 The default value is 1.

 - `STARTUP_DELAY` - specifies the delay between starting the nodes.
 The default value is 1 second.
-Root node is never delayed.
+Root node should always start first.

 # Running the application